csbobby/STAR/docs/README.md

 ## STAR Homepage

 ### STAR: A Benchmark for Situated Reasoning in Real-World Videos
-A new benchmark for situated reasoning in real-world videos.
+[STAR Benchmark Paper](https://openreview.net/pdf?id=EfgNF5-ZAjM): A new benchmark for situated reasoning in real-world videos.

 <div align="center">